 Cranial remodeling helmets are used in children aged three to 18 months old to correct the conditions Plagiocephaly, Brachycephaly, and Scaphocephaly.
 Plagiocephaly is an abnormal shape of the babies head.
 Brachycephaly is present when the entire back of the head is flat.
 Scaphocephaly is when a baby has an abnormally tall and long head.
 Cranial remodeling helmets are very successful in treating these conditions.

 When your baby is 3-12 months old, their head is growing and changing at a startling rate; this is normal and essential.
 Because of this growth, cranial remodeling helmets are most effective during this time.
 Most treatment times started between 3 and 12 months of age are 3-6 months, many being only 3-4 months.
 After 1 year of age, the rate of cranial growth decreases, potentially causing treatment time to increase.
 Before the age of 3 months, most infants respond well to repositioning efforts and lack the head support needed to manage the weight of the helmet.
-For more information on repositioning, click here.
+For more information on repositioning, please discuss with your pediatrician.

 No more than two weeks after the initial scan, your baby will have his/her first fitting with the helmet.
 Adjustments will be made then and your baby will go home with their helmet.
 Ultimately, your baby will wear the helmet 24 hours per day, taking it off only for bathing and to clean it.
 Follow-up visits will be scheduled for the entirety of your baby’s cranial remodeling treatment.
 During these visits, follow up scans will be taken to track the progress of your baby’s treatment.
 Adjustments will be made to the helmet to help maintain progress at these follow up visits as well.